St John the Evangelist's Church, Weston: Interior

 The stone pulpit is polygonal and includes a panel depicting the Crucifixion.
-The font is also stone and is octagonal.
+The font is also in stone and is octagonal.
 In the south wall are two stained glass windows.
 The one to the west depicts Isaiah in a single panel and was made by L. A. Pownall of Falmouth.
 The other window has four panels depicting Joshua, Saint George, Saint Alban and Gideon; it was made by Percy Bacon of London.
 The east window depicts the Crucifixion and is by C. E. Kempe.
 Only one of the windows in the north wall contains stained glass.
-It depicts two angels; the designed and maker are unknown.
+It depicts two angels; the designer and maker are unknown.
 The west wall contains a window to the memory of Rev Frank Cartwright, vicar from 1963 to 1968.
 It contains motifs relating to the Diocese of Worcester where Rev Cartwright was trained, including a figure of Wulfstan of Worcester, and the Diocese of Chester, including a figure of Saint Werburgh.
 The organ was built by A. Young in 1898 and rebuilt by the Jardine Organ Company in 1981.
 In the vestry is a framed letter from Robert Baden-Powell, posted from South Africa on 12 August 1900, congratulating the boys of Weston Village for forming an Anti-Smoking Society.